Recovery Point Objective (RPO)

 - Backup Strategy Impact: A lower RPO typically necessitates more frequent backups to minimize potential data loss, which can increase the complexity of the backup system.

-- Balancing Act: It is important to strike a balance between RPO and RTO; a very low RPO might require expensive backup infrastructure, while a high RTO could lead to significant business disruption during recovery.
+- Balancing Act: It is important to balance RPO and RTO; a very low RPO might require expensive backup infrastructure, while a high RTO could lead to significant business disruption during recovery.

 Example Scenario: